 Identified Affected System –

-An Affected System Operator who, as described in Section 3.7 of Appendix DD, either (1) responded affirmatively to the initial CAISO notification, or (2) was later deemed by the CAISO an Identified Affected System after a change in facts and circumstances.
+An Affected System Operator that responds affirmatively to CAISO notification, as described in Section 3.7 of Appendix DD..

 Topic 2 –Time-In-Queue Limitations

 The following language will become Section 6.7.4 et seq. of Appendix DD, Section 6.9.5 of Appendix Y, and Section 4.4.7 of Appendix U. For simplicity, the CAISO has included the references to Appendix DD below.
 Consistent language and formatting will apply to Appendices Y and U.